-In Dubai, the metro is over-ground, so they get to see a lot – if you take the red metro line, your kids can admire the Burj Khalifa and many other builds from the train.
+In Dubai, the metro is over-ground, so they get to see a lot – if you take the red metro line, your kids can admire the Burj Khalifa and many other buildings from the train.
 The only downside is that it is busy, and the metro gets crowded often.

 So, avoid busy times to make sure your kids have a great view and get a seat.